 Effective exploitation of information and knowledge is at the heart of economic and service development in contemporary society, and rapid technological advances are contributing to dramatic changes in the way that business is conducted and organisations managed.
-In all sectors, there is increasing emphasis on the importance of effective information systems and on the need for employees who are skilled in using information in diverse formats.
+In all sectors, there is increasing emphasis on the importance of effective information and knowledge management and on the need for employees who are skilled in using information in diverse formats.
 This makes specialist expertise in information management - that is, in managing information as an organisational, commercial and intellectual resource, using appropriate methods and technology - essential.
 Information managers identify, control, organise, store, evaluate and facilitate access to information, and assist information users to develop their own information handling skills.
-To do this, they need an understanding of the way in which people interact with information in different contexts and an ability to develop information strategies, systems and services that will meet organisational and user requirements.
+To do this, they need an understanding of information behaviour: the way in which people interact with information in different contexts.
+They also need an ability to develop information strategies, systems and services that will meet organisational and user requirements.

 The MSc in Information Management at Sheffield equips graduates of any discipline with the knowledge and skills needed for careers as information management professionals or, more broadly, for work in the wide variety of roles that demand information management expertise.
 On the programme, students acquire knowledge and practical skills that enable effective interaction between information users, information resources and information systems in different contexts.
 In doing so, they engage with a rich, multifaceted area of study that integrates principles from information science, information systems, organisation and management science, psychology and a range of other disciplines.
 They also develop their intellectual, technical and personal skills in areas that include research, information and communication technology (ICT), group-work and communication.
-There are two separate routes to gaining the MSc in Information Management: the standard Masters Route and the Professional Enhancement (PE) Route.
-Students following the standard Masters Route are aiming to start a career in information management or a related area on completion of the programme.
-Students following the PE Route generally have at least two years relevant work experience at a managerial or supervisory level prior to starting the programme and are aiming to develop knowledge and skills to enhance and further develop their career.

-The Information School was awarded an "excellent" score for teaching quality in 2001 by the Quality Assurance Agency (QAA) Subject Review and also has an international reputation for research, having been awarded the highest possible rating in all Research Assessment Exercises carried out by the Higher Education Funding Council for England (including the top 5 rating in 2001).
 Students will therefore be exposed to the latest concepts and ideas in the information professions.
-The composition of research and teaching in the Information School is highly multidisciplinary, with staff backgrounds in Computer Science, Information Science, Information Systems, Knowledge Management, Librarianship and Business.
-Further information is available at the School website at: www.shef.ac.uk/is/There is a very strong record of graduate employment following successful completion of the programme and students benefit from the fact that the programme is fully accredited by the Chartered Institute for Library and Information Professionals (CILIP).
-Recent graduates have taken up positions with titles such as Information or Knowledge Officers, Information Scientists, Web Designers, IT Consultants, Business Information Managers, Assistant Librarians, Internet Programmers and Researchers in a wide range of private and public sector organisations.
+The composition of research and teaching in the Information School is highly multi-disciplinary, with staff backgrounds in Computer Science, Information Science, Information Systems, Knowledge Management, Librarianship and Business.

+There is a very strong record of graduate employment following successful completion of the programme and students benefit from the fact that the programme is fully accredited by the Chartered Institute for Library and Information Professionals (CILIP).
+Recent graduates have taken up positions with titles such as Information or Knowledge Officers, Information Scientists, Web Designers, IT Consultants, Business Information Managers, Information Governance officers, Assistant Librarians, and Researchers in a wide range of private and public sector organisations.
 These include IT/computing companies, pharmaceutical companies, national newspapers, law firms, merchant banks, accountancy firms, management consultancies, professional organisations, government departments, local authorities, hospitals and health authorities, universities, colleges and schools.
 Some graduates take the opportunity to extend their study of information management to doctoral level within the Information School.